LeoRiether/leoriether.github.io/content/posts/2024-04-19-vim-macros.md

 times of trying them and giving up.
 If you don't use vim macros yet or would like to learn more, I definitely recommend watching [That One Micro Talk on Macros (NeovimConf 2023)](https://www.youtube.com/watch?v=5x3dXo8aDCI) by Jesse Leite.
-This is the video that introduced me to this wonderful mapping.
+In the video, Jesse introduces this wonderful mapping:

-Without any further ado, here it is:

 ```lua
 vim.keymap.set('n', 'Q', '@qj', {remap=true})